scuzzydude/asimov/asimov.md

 It should be not only creative, but competitive.

 If I was scootee for a PAG for John Bonham[^24] my first task would be to get my hands on all master-recordings of Bohnam recordings.
 I wouldn't need to own them -- only to digitize them and put them on the scoot-chain.
 If I just had the drum tracks only, digitized, that would provide tremendous value to the scoot.
-From there, I could commission all kinds of academic studies that would further appreciate Bonham's genius.
+From there, I could commission all kinds of studies that would further appreciate Bonham's genius.

 Perhaps there might be another PAG for Bonham, somebody who'd been collecting Bonham related memorabilia and it could use it's ISO funding to open a museum.
 And perhaps some time in the future, the two PAGs merge or one acquires the other.